 Alternatives to Traditional Child Care

-This is another shared childcare option.
+It is another shared childcare option.
 A child care co-op is essentially a group of parents who know and trust each other to take turns watching each others' children.
 Usually, no money changes hands.
 You're providing free childcare in exchange for other parents’ free child care services.
-This can be especially beneficial for part-time workers and parents who have varying schedules.
+It can be especially beneficial for part-time workers and parents who have varying schedules.
 You may need to take the initiative to set up a childcare co-op in your area if one doesn’t already exist.

 Work Options for Parents